Denationalized citizenship

-Denationalized Citizenship is one of many new citizenship processes which redefine traditional notions of citizenship as intrinsically linked with the nation-state and occurs within a subnational scale.
+Denationalized citizenship is a concept which redefines traditional notions of citizenship as intrinsically linked with the nation-state and occurs within a subnational scale.
 A denationalized citizen does not consider the nation-state as being necessary for political participation and identity.

 Overview

 The concept of citizenship has historically been associated with national identity and the nation-state since the French Revolution saw the people claim sovereignty of the state and essentially become the state.
 The growing importance of global processes has led to practices which were previously uniquely bound with the nation-state moving to other private, supranational and subnational institutions and spheres.
 Denationalized citizenship is a concept which has emerged due to complex processes associated with globalization and the consequent changes of the role of the nation-state due to privatization, deregulation and increased human rights.
 These globalization processes occurring most notably since the 1980s have created new and strengthened pre-existing divisions within nation-states.
 Put simply, denationalized citizenship is when communities have a stronger sense of belonging and identification with smaller cultural and social groups than with their nation-state.
 For example, some see the United States as a nation of nationalities more than a nation-state.
 Denationalized citizenship suggests that citizenship can be practiced at a variety of scales and leads to a new understanding of the relationship between citizenship and the nation-state.
 Denationalized citizenship is not, however, entirely disconnected from the nation-state but indicates a new way of interacting with it and within it.